cpennington-de/cpennington-de.github.io/README.md

 # My Portfolio

 Welcome to my GitHub portfolio!
-Here you'll find projects that showcase my skills and experience in **Information Systems** and **Software Engineering**.
-This repository includes work from school, professional projects, and personal endeavors that reflect my growth and passion for technology.
+Here you'll find projects that showcase my skills and experience working on various **Information Systems** and **Software Engineering** projects.
+This repository includes work from school, professional projects, and code I find useful for various personal projects.

 ## 💡 About Me

-I'm passionate about leveraging technology to solve real-world problems, improve systems, and develop innovative solutions.
-My interests span from web development to cybersecurity, and I'm constantly exploring new tools and methodologies to enhance my skillset.
+In my professional career I work as a solution delievery architect for various mainframe z/OS systems, working operating, improving, and creating soltions to help with my clients disaster recovery drills.
+Skillsets in this area primarly involve work tape and d.a.s.d. storage devices and coding languages such as JCL, Python, Shell, and Rexx.

+In my recent graduate studies I learned various skills and concepts in the information systems sphere.
+My studies there focused primarly on data analytics, machnine learning, professional coding techniques, frameworks such as agile, Azure fundamentals, and various other areas in the industry.

 ## 📂 Notable Projects